 3. Your diet is out of balance -

-Most diet trends follow one theme -> eat less of _____ (fill in the blank with whatever is out of style, like carbs, gluten, fat, etc).
+Most diet trends follow one theme -> remove _____ from your diet and you’ll feel wonderful. (fill in the blank with whatever is out of style, like carbs, gluten, fat, etc).

 Protein is so important for muscles and our overall structure.
 Fat is important for the integrity of our cell walls (and therefore is important in almost every cellular function).
 And carbs are important sources of energy, happiness (literally, it boosts serotonin), and hormones.